 What are API security Threats?

-Usually, API’s have a written process of its creation in the public domain as a self documented information, cyber-attackers use this information wisely.
+Usually, APIs have a written process of its creation in the public domain as self-documented information, cyber-attackers use this information wisely.
 Other vulnerabilities, like weak authentication, lack of encryption, flaws in business logic, etc may cause threats to API security.

 The possible attacks on API can be as below: